Mvgnu/PythonBIOTools/README.md

 This project is licensed under the MIT License.

 ### Contact
-For any questions or issues, please open an issue on this repository or contact the maintainer.
+For any questions or issues, please open an issue on this repository.
 ```